Is the website displaying in the correct language? Please confirm or select a different language.

 Properly Welding on Structures with Load Cells

-The current produced from welding is much higher than the current a load cell is typically constructed to withstand.
-In addition to electrical current exposure, welding can also expose load cells to high temperatures, welding splatter and mechanical overloads.
-Most load cell manufacturers’ warranties do not cover damage to load cells due to welding near a cell if they are left in place.
-Therefore, it is always best to remove a load cell prior to welding if possible.
+The current produced from welding is much higher than what load cells are typically constructed to withstand.
+In addition, welding can also expose load cells to high temperatures, welding splatter and mechanical overloads.
+Most load cell manufacturer warranties do not cover damage to load cells due to welding near a cell.
+Therefore, it is always best to remove a load cell prior to welding, if possible.

-To ensure welding will not damage your load cells, remove them prior to any welding on the structure.
-Even if you are not welding near the load cell, it is still recommended to remove all load cells prior to any welding.
+To avoid load cell damage, remove them prior to welding on the structure.
+Even if the welding is not near a load cell, it is still recommended to remove all load cells before starting.
+To protect load cell longevity, follow the steps below throughout the welding process.

 - Inspect the entire system for electrical connections and grounding.